 Also Read: How to Check RAM Information on Windows 11

-So, that’s all about checking your Graphics Card in Windows 11.
-The Graphics card name and these methods would also help you fetch all GPU-related information you will ever need.
+That’s all about checking your Graphics Card in Windows 11.
+The graphics card name and these methods will also help you fetch all the GPU-related information you will ever need.
 Let us know if you know other ways to find the GPU details.

 LEAVE A REPLY